Lisongte/Intelligent-Robot-Path-Planning-and-Control-on-ROS/README.md

 # Notes

-Before running the project, make sure all ROS packages are compiled successfully and the workspace path is correct.
+Before running the project:

+* make sure all ROS packages are compiled successfully
+* source the workspace environment
+* ensure RViz frame is set correctly

+---